sowrensen/fileculator/readme.md

 ### Setup

 Run following commands in your terminal to copy this repository and for primary setup.
-You will need [Pipenv](https://github.com/pypa/pipenv) to use this script however.

 ```
 git clone https://github.com/sowrensen/fileculator.git
 cd fileculator
+python -m venv ./venv
+. venv/bin/activate
-pipenv install
+pip install -r requirements.txt
 cp .env.example .env
 ```

-### Enviroment Variables
+### Environment Variables

-Before you can run the script, you've to declare two environment variables in `.env` file.
+Before you can run the script, you've to declare a few environment variables in `.env` file.
 An example `.env` file has been added for your consistency.
 Just copy the `.env.example` file as `.env` and define the values for the following two keys.